antalandra/antalandra/README.md

 ### 📚 My studies
 Stage 3 Computer Science at University College Dublin.

-### 🔨 Project I am currently working on
+### 🔨 What I am currently working on
-Completing a personal project called Advisify.
-The website implements a public advice API on a modern clean UI built with HTML, CSS and JavaScript ES6.
+Completing a Software Engineering internship with Dell Technologies.

 ### 🖥️ Technologies I have worked with
 <p float="left">